MissionBit/donate.missionbit.org/README.md

 `"2020-06-20T08:00-07:00"` for June 20, 2020 at 8am Pacific Daylight Time or
 `"2020-11-12T18:00-08:00"` for November 12 at 6pm Pacific Standard Time.

-As we are deployed on [Netlify](https://www.netlify.com/), the site is built in a way such that it can be statically rendered statically as plain HTML with `next export`, there are no routes that depend on any server-side code.

 ## Asset Conventions

 PDFs, zip files, and other data formats that are not displayed inline on